- Comprehensive Pen Test Planning, Scoping, and Recon

 - 1 proctored exam

-GIAC reserves the right to change the specifications for each certification without notice.
-Based on a scientific passing point study, the passing point for the GPEN exam has been determined to be 74% for all candidates receiving access to their certification attempts on or after December 20th, 2012.
-To verify the format of your current certification attempt, please read the Certification Information found in your portal account at https://exams.giac.org/pages/attempts.
+Note: GIAC reserves the right to change the specifications for each certification without notice.
+Based on a scientific passing point study, the passing point for the GPEN exam has been determined to be 75% for all candidates receiving access to their certification attempts on or after February 1st, 2020.
+To verify the format and passing point of your specific certification attempt, read the Certification Information found in your account at https://exams.giac.org/pages/attempts.

 Exam Certification Objectives & Outcome Statements